department-of-veterans-affairs/LEAF/docs/InstallationConfiguration.md

     - SMTP Server:  This takes you to the GUI for the fake mail system so you can verify emails are going out.
     - phpinfo():  For geeks.
 This shows the current setup of the PHP engine.

+## Development

 ### Vue Development

-This container is used for the Form Editor and Site Designer Vue apps, and for the updated admin-side SASS files.
+The leaf_vue_ui container is used for the Form Editor and Site Designer Vue apps, and for the updated admin-side SASS files.

 #### Devlopment mode